apache/nuttx/README.txt

   own product application directory, then you may not need the apps tarball.

-  It is call "Semi-optional" because if you don't have some apps/ directory, NuttX will *fail* to build!
+  It is called "Semi-optional" because if you don't have some apps/ directory, NuttX will *fail* to build!
 You do not necessarily need to use the NuttX apps tarball but may, instead, provide your own custom application directory.
 Such a custom directory would need to include a valid Makefile to support the build and a valid Kconfig file to support the configuration.
-More about these file later.
+More about these files later.

   Download then unpack the apps tarball in the same directory where you unpacked the NuttX tarball.
 After you unpack the apps tarball, you